-Nina Royle was born in 1986 and lives and works in Cornwall, UK.
+Nina Royle (b.
+1986) lives and works in Cornwall, UK.
 Royle holds an MA in Fine Art from the Slade School of Painting and has been exhibiting extensively since graduating in 2016.

 Royle’s hand sculpted painted panels are individual expressions of landscape, weather, corporeality and time – they encompass a direct, material encounter with the physical world.
 The work can also be read as articulations of the constantly evolving painting process - fluid, fleeting and subject to change.
 Royle’s work conveys observations of the small and subjective, sitting within and making the vast; a sense of uncontrollable movement and growth and tensions between ephemerality and permanence in the everyday.